 For logic in which no reset is coded, there is much greater flexibility in selecting the device resources to map the logic.

-The synthesis tool can then pick the best resource for that code in order to arrive at a potentially superior result by considering, for example:
+The synthesis tool can then pick the best resource for that code to arrive at a potentially superior result by considering, for example:

 - Requested functionality